-- (1) The central bank may, for the purposes of this Act, make such regulations as it thinks fit. - (2) Any regulations made under subsection (1) may provide for - (a) the authorisation, licensing, regulation, supervision and oversight of payment service providers and operators of payment systems; - (b) the form and manner for applying for an authorisation to operate a payment system and for a licence to act as a payment service provider; - (c) the manner in which an authorisation or a licence may be suspended or revoked; - (d) any matter relating to payment orders and money transfers executed by electronic messages; - (e) the protection of users of payment instruments;
+- (1) The central bank may, for the purposes of this Act, make such regulations as it thinks fit. - (2) Any regulations made under subsection (1) may provide for - (a) the authorisation, licensing, regulation, supervision and oversight of payment service providers and operators of payment systems; - (b) the form and manner for applying for an authorisation to operate a payment system and for a licence to act as a payment service provider; - (c) the manner in which an authorisation or a licence may be suspended or revoked; - (d) any matter relating to payment orders and money transfers executed by electronic messages; - (e) the protection of users of payment instruments; - (f) the imposition of fees or charges; - (g) the amendment of the Schedules; and - (h) any matter which may be prescribed under this Act. - (2A) Any regulations made under this Act may provide that any person who contravenes them shall commit an offence and shall, on conviction, be liable to a fine not exceeding one million rupees and to imprisonment for a term not exceeding one year.

-- (f) the imposition of fees or charges; - (g) the amendment of the Schedules; and - (h) any matter which may be prescribed under this Act. - (3) Notwithstanding subsection (1), the Financial Services Commission may, in accordance with its powers and functions under this Act and for the purpose of giving effect to this Act, make regulations with respect to any matter falling under its purview under this Act. - (4) Any regulations made under this section shall not require the approval of the Minister.
+- (3) Notwithstanding subsection (1), the Financial Services Commission may, in accordance with its powers and functions under this Act and for the purpose of giving effect to this Act, make regulations with respect to any matter falling under its purview under this Act. - (4) Any regulations made under this section shall not require the approval of the Minister.